1fish2/BBQTimer/README.md

 Using Android Studio.

 ## TODO
-* Provide visual feedback when tapping on the App Widget's timer text via state list drawables, like in the Activity.
-RemoteViews don't implement `setTextColor(ColorStateList)`.
-Workaround: Switch between views with different text color drawable properties.
 * Merge the tenths of a second into the hh:mm:ss text field so it all changes color together?
 Then the tenths will have to be the same text size